princelab0/paradox_pay/README.md

 ## Features

 * Inbuilt product model for adding product
+* Cart is already implemented for adding product to cart
 * Esewa and Khalti are already implemented for Payment Purpose
 * Inbuilt subscription model for adding and manage subscription like  weekly, monthly, yearly etc